purijatin/njexl_wiki/11-Objects-And-Related-Concepts.md

 The Python *self* becomes *me* in here.
 Why *me* ?
 Because it is smaller to type in.
 This is *only* a keyword if used inside a method, and as a first parameter.
-Else it is an ordinary literal.
+Else it is an ordinary literal, non reserved.
 The result of the earlier code would be:

      My field "y" is valued [10]

 And that demonstrates the class creation and using members.
 Clearly new can take parameter args - and those parameters are instance initialiser arguments.
-Note that class does not get created here, they merely gets initialised.
+Note that class does not get created here, (i.e memory allocated) the allocated memory in Java merely gets initialised.

 ## Inheritance & Polymorphism

 Nothing is as dangerous as a battle of inheritance.
 Thus, learning from history, I found that not allowing multiple inheritance was a terrible idea.
 One, should, have multiple parents.
 Even bacterium can have multiple parents.
-And the language users are (mostly) human, and I fail to see one of their parents being an interface.

-Thus, nJexl supports multiple inheritance.
+And the language users are (mostly) human, and I fail to see one of their parents being an interface.Hence, nJexl supports multiple inheritance.
 The syntax of inheritance is simple :

-	import 'java.lang.System.out' as out
 	def  MyClass{
 	    def  member(me, y){
 	        me.y = y
-	        out:printf('MyClass field "y" is valued [%s]\n', me.y )
+	        write('MyClass field "y" is valued [%s]\n', me.y )
 	    }
 	}
 	mc = new ( 'MyClass')